Buyer Commitment in Bilateral Bargaining: The Case of Online Japanese C2C Market: Simulation of the Equilibrium

 \paragraph{Discretization.} I use \(100\) grid points each for seller values \(s\) and buyer values \(b\), constructed by drawing from the estimated distributions and sorting the draws.
 I discretize feasible prices on a uniform grid with \(200\) points over \([0,100000]\).
 I fix \((t,r,c,\lambda_S,\lambda_B,\lambda_R,\kappa)\) and \((N_S,N_B)\) at their estimated or calibrated values.
 In the full commitment counterfactual, I set \(c=\infty\) and hold all other primitives fixed.
 I initialize \(U_S(s)\), \(U_B(b)\), and \(V_B(s,b)\).

 \paragraph{Policy updates given \((U_S,U_B,V_B)\).} For each iteration, I update the equilibrium policies implied by the current value functions.

-First, I compute the committed acceptance price \(p^1_N(s)\) from \eqref{eq:committed_offer}.
-Second, I compute the noncommitted acceptance price \(p^1_S(s,b)\) by searching over the discretized price grid for the smallest \(p^1\) that satisfies the seller acceptance condition \eqref{eq:seller_accept_noncommit}.
-This step uses the walkaway cutoff \(s^*(b,p^1)\) defined by \(V_B(s^*, b) = p^1\) and the induced walkaway probability \(F_S(s^*(b, p^1))\).
+First, I compute the committed offer \(p^1_N(s)\) from \eqref{eq:committed_offer}.
+Second, I compute the non-committed offer \(p^1_S(s,b)\) by searching over the discretized price grid for the smallest \(p^1\) that satisfies the seller acceptance condition \eqref{eq:seller_accept_noncommit}.
+This step uses the walkaway cutoff \(s^*(b,p^1)\) defined by \(V_B(s^*, b) = b - p^1\) and the induced walkaway probability \(F_S(s^*(b, p^1))\).

 Given \(\{p^1_N,p^1_S\}\), for each candidate list price \(p^0\) I evaluate buyer continuation values for \(\chi\in\{A,CN,CS,D\}\) using the payoff expressions in \eqref{eq:vbchi} and choose the maximizing action \(\chi_B(s,b;p^0)\).
 Finally, I compute the seller optimal list price \(p^0(s)\) by maximizing the objective in \eqref{eq:seller_maximization}, integrating over the \(100\) point buyer grid and the induced buyer actions.